15 Years of Lesbian Cinema, or How I Came to Love Romantic Comedies

-Cornell University media scholar Amy Villarejo introduces the evening with a brief talk about the changing lesbian media landscape from the early 90s to 2007.
+Cornell University media scholar Amy Villarejo introduces the Lesbian Looks evening on October 5, 2007 with a brief talk about the changing lesbian media landscape from the early 90s to 2007. »See flyer: “The Jaws of Time, the 1960s to the 1990s, Brokeback Style”

 What I’m really here to do tonight is celebrate: 15 years of Lesbian Looks, and twice that many years of lesbian, gay, bisexual, transgender, queer film culture in the US.
 Our oldest festivals – San Francisco and Pittsburgh (which I programmed in the 1990s) are 30 and 22, respectively.
 And still, over these years, we come together.